ChristopherBlackman/symmetrical-palm-tree/README.md

 # Plans to implement
 - [x] get a connection with some kind of socket server
-- [ ] create python socket io instead of a node js
+- [x] get a connection to the twitch irc servers and authenticate
-- [ ] connect the python socket io with a twitch irc bot
+- [x] merge both programs

 Here is an example on how to setup a socket io connection in the Superpowers library as of 2017